aadi123/outofbox/README.md

 # dotfiles
-Repository storing all my dotfiles for various packages and services
+Repository storing dotfiles, configuration files, and scripts for a fresh outofbox Fedora Installation